How To Use The Effects Loop On Your Amp

 Hopefully this little guide has given you an insight into how the effects loop works.
 Experiment with it and sculpt the sound you want – no need to hide behind the couch anymore!

-Take a look at a full range of great effects pedals at the Dawsons Website.
+Take a look at a full range of great guitar amplifiers and effects pedals at the Dawsons Website.
+Alternatively, pop into your nearest Dawsons store where our instore specialists will be happy to help you out.